alin847/scioly-robot-tour/README.md

 # scioly-robot-tour
-Code for the robotic vehicle in the 2024 Science Olympiad Division C Robot Tour Event.
+Arduino project for the robotic vehicle in the 2024 Science Olympiad Division C Robot Tour Event.
+Implemented PID and feedfoward control system to control the two-wheeled robot that follows a sequence of movement commands in a given target time.
 Descriptions of the event can be found [here](robot_tour_rules.pdf).